 - If applicable, include any area or resource upon which the project is dependent, even if the area/resource was not included in the project scope and did not receive LWCF money.
 An example of this would be an existing parking lot that provides the sole access to a picnic area that was developed with a LWCF grant.
 The parking lot would need to be included in the 6(f) boundary and its footprint added to the total square footage. - Include a north arrow. - If applicable, indicate any areas under lease with term of at least 25 years remaining on the lease. - Indicate adjacent street names, bodies of water and any other features that could be used as identifying landmarks. - Convert the total square footage to acreage and indicate total acreage within the 6(f)(3) boundary. - Indicate assessor's parcel number(s). - Provide the latitude and longitude of the project entrance. - For projects within an already established LWCF area, indicate the location of the development/renovation project in relation to existing facilities. - As-built facility plans.
 As-built plans showing elevations and floor plans of all structures and facilities must be submitted.
 The plans must also indicate the accessibility standards that were incorporated into the project. - Post-Construction Certification.
 A copy of the signed Post Construction Certificate (found in the Appendix G) must accompany the final reimbursement for development projects.
 This form is to be completed by the supervising architect or engineer on the project.
 If the project did not involve a contract architect or engineer, then the project sponsor's architect, engineer or project manager should inspect the project and sign the Post Construction Certification. - Control and tenure documentation.
 If not already submitted to GMS, copies of property titles, leases, easements, or appropriate documents must be submitted as part of a project's documentation.
-This includes copies of deeds or easements of real property acquired with LWCF funds or real property donated as part of this project. - Proof of recorded notice of grant agreement.
-Because of the perpetuity requirements of Section 6(f)(3) of the LWCF Act, sponsors must record a deed clause or notice of grant agreement with the Recorder's Office indicating that the land identified within the 6(f)(3) boundary will remain in public outdoor recreation use in perpetuity and cannot be converted to any other use.
-This is required for real property acquired as part of this project, as well as for real property already under the control and tenure of the project sponsor.
-A copy of the recorded notice of grant agreement must be submitted to GMS.
-A sample is provided in Appendix F. - Proof of flood insurance, if required as outlined in Section III.
+This includes copies of deeds or easements of real property acquired with LWCF funds or real property donated as part of this project. - Proof of flood insurance, if required as outlined in Section III.